 Silk Fabric Properties, What is Silk?

-To understand the production process of silk, it’s important to know that silkworms consume mulberry leaves as their primary food source.
-Once they mature, they begin to construct their cocoons in order to transform into butterflies.
-The cocoons are formed when the silkworm secretes liquid from its mouth, which solidifies upon contact with air.
-Remarkably, the silkworm completes the cocoon in just 3-4 days through uninterrupted work.
+Silkworms, the creators of silk, primarily feed on mulberry leaves.
+Once they mature, they spin cocoons to transform into butterflies.
+During this process, the silkworm secretes a liquid from its mouth, which solidifies upon contact with air.
+Remarkably, a silkworm can complete its cocoon in just 3-4 days through continuous effort.

 silk cocoons